isc-projects/kea/doc/sphinx/arm/stats.rst

 ====================

-In Kea 1.6.0 version and earlier, when the Kea server is started some of the statistics are initially not returned.
-For example, the ``pkt4-received`` statistic is not initialized until the first DHCP packet is received.
+In Kea 1.6.0 version and earlier, when the Kea server is started some of the statistics are initially not initialized.
+For example, the ``pkt4-received`` statistic is not available until the first DHCP packet is received.
-In the later Kea versions, this behavior has been changed and all of the statistics supported by the servers is initialized upon the servers' startup and should be returned in response to the commands such as ``statistic-get-all``.
-The runtime statistics concerning DHCP packets processed is initially set to 0 and is not retained across the server restarts.
+In the later Kea versions, this behavior has been changed and all of the statistics supported by the servers are initialized upon the servers' startup and should be returned in response to the commands such as ``statistic-get-all``.
+The runtime statistics concerning DHCP packets processed is initially set to 0 and is reset upon the server restart.

+Per-subnet statistics are recalculated when reconfiguration takes place.

 In general, once a statistic is initialized it is held in the manager until explicitly removed, by ``statistic-remove`` or ``statistic-remove-all`` being called, or when the server is shut down.
-Per-subnet statistics are explicitly removed when reconfiguration takes place.

 Removing a statistic that is updated frequently makes little sense, as it will be re-added when the server code next records that statistic.